pingcap/docs-cn/sql-statements/sql-statement-show-placement.md

 >
 > If you understand the risks, you can enable this experiment feature by executing `SET GLOBAL tidb_enable_alter_placement = 1;`.

-`SHOW PLACEMENT` summarizes all placement options from direct placement and placement policies, and presents them in canonical form.
+`SHOW PLACEMENT` summarizes all placement options from placement policies, and presents them in canonical form.

+The statement returns a result set in which the `Scheduling_State` field indicates the current progress that the Placement Driver (PD) has made in scheduling the placement:

+* `PENDING`: The PD has not yet started scheduling the placement.
+This might indicate that that the placement rules are semantically correct, but can not currently be satisfied by the cluster.
+For example, if `FOLLOWERS=4` but there are only 3 TiKV stores which are candidates for followers.
+* `INPROGRESS`: The PD is currently scheduling the placement.
+* `SCHEDULED`: The PD has successfully scheduled the placement.

 ## Synopsis